13Cubed/EmailHeader/README.md

 # EmailHeader
-A Sublime Text 3 syntax highlighting plugin for email message headers
+**This plugin will parse .eml or .msg files for email message headers, including x-headers, and will also color IPv4 and IPv6 addresses for ease of readability.**